caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

    the images or to display a specified frame.
 The default is to animate if there is more than one frame.
 To display a specific frame, enter an expression for the Image Calc that returns a frame number.
 Frame numbers start with 0.
-The `syntax <#CalcExpression>`__ for the Image Calc expression is the same as that for the Visibilty property, and it uses channels A-D in the Dynamic Attribute.
+The `syntax <calc-expressions>`__ for the Image Calc expression is the same as that for the :ref:`visibility` property, and it uses channels A-D in the Dynamic Attribute.
 The only difference is that the CALC expression should return a frame number, not True or False.
 The value will be rounded to the nearest integer.
 Frame